Marginalia

 Log-scale citations Linear decay Cosine similarity

 Authority uses log-scale because citation counts are log-normally distributed.
-The difference between 10 and 100 cites is meaningful; the difference between 1000 and 1100 is not.
-Recency uses linear decay — no cliffs at arbitrary 3/5/10-year boundaries.
-Seminal papers (20+ years old) still score 20, not 0.
+The difference between 10 and 100 cites matters; 1000 vs 1100 usually does not.
+Recency uses linear decay.
+Older papers still score 20, not 0.

 The Canvas